 So, all of a sudden your air conditioner needs repair at your Boise home and you’re not sure what to expect.
 It’s daunting enough to let an air conditioner repair technician into your home, but then to not be sure what they’re going to do can add another level of anxiety.
 But fear not!
 TML Service Experts is here to fill you in on the standard air conditioner repair process so you will be ready when an expert A/C system service technician needs to come out to your house.

-It Starts Simple
+AC Repair Starts Simple

-Getting to the nitty-gritty
+Getting to the nitty-gritty of AC Repair

 During the air conditioner diagnosis, they will likely check the air filter to verify it’s not blocked or requires replacing.
-They will check the air conditioner’s refrigerant levels, make sure the air condenser fan is turning properly, confirm that the size of your air conditioning system is appropriate for the size of your house, and examine the safety controls, wiring, and electronics.
+They will check the air conditioner’s refrigerant levels, make sure the air condenser fan is turning properly, verify that the size of your air conditioning system is appropriate for the size of your house, and examine the safety controls, wiring, and electronics.